The Impact of Pop Culture Icons on Boys’ Fashion Trends

 The K-Pop Wave

-In recent years, K-pop bands like BTS and EXO have taken the world by storm.
+In recent years, K-pop bands like BTS and EXO have taken the world by storm to create a visual identity.
 Their eclectic, androgynous style, often involving oversized shirts, color-blocked outfits, and brightly colored hair, has been heartily embraced by boys looking to experiment with their fashion choices, breaking gender norms in clothing.

 The TikTok Generation